Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Proof of Theorem

-We apply here the usual Galerkin method using the laplacian operator in homogeneous Dirichlet setting, and we use its eigenfunctions $(w_i)_{i \in \mathbb{N}}$ as an orthogonal basis of $H_0^1(\Omega)$ and orthonormal basis of $L^2(\Omega)$ (see \cite{evans} for details about this property).
+We apply here the usual Galerkin method using the Stokes operator in homogeneous Dirichlet setting, and we use its eigenfunctions $(w_i)_{i \in \mathbb{N}}$ as an orthogonal basis of~$H_{0,\sigma}^1(\Omega)$ and orthonormal basis of~$L^2_{\sigma}(\Omega)$ (see \cite{evans} for details about this property, and \cite[Section 2.3]{rrs} for details concerning the Stokes operator).